Paris plans to deliver inclusive, youth-centred and gender-equal Games in 2024

 Established stars will mix with the latest band of up-and-comers as the Games continue to evolve with some new events guaranteed to catch the eye.

-Here the PA news agency takes a look at what the world – and in particular Great Britain – can expect when the summer Olympics reconvene sooner rather than later.
+Here PA Media takes a look at what the world – and in particular Great Britain – can expect when the summer Olympics reconvene sooner rather than later.

 Paris match